iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

 Python identifiers should generally be in English, unless they refer to a specific law or set of laws, which is where the same reasoning applies as above.

+Across variations that include the same identifier, this identifier should not be changed, even if it leads to long variable names (e.g., ``kinderfreibetrag``, ``zu_verst_e_ohne_kinderfreibetrag``).
+This makes searching for that identifier easier and less error-prone.

-The length of a variable name tends to be proportional to its scope.
+The length of an identifier name tends to be proportional to its scope.
 In a list comprehension or a short loop, ``i`` might be an acceptable name for the running variable.
-Variables that are used at many different places should have descriptive names.
+A function that is used in many different places should have a descriptive name.

-The name of variables should reflect the content or meaning of the variable and not the type (i.e., int, dict, list, ...).
+The name of variables should reflect the content or meaning of the variable and not the type (i.e., int, dict, list, df, array ...).
 As for column names and parameters, in some cases it might be useful to append an underscore plus one of {``j``, ``m``, ``w``, ``t``} to indicate the time unit.

-Across variations that include the same identifier, this identifier should not be changed, even if it leads to long variable names (e.g., ``kinderfreibetrag``, ``zu_verst_e_ohne_kinderfreibetrag``).
-This makes searching for that identifier easier and less error-prone.

-Function names should contain a verb.
-Moreover, the length of a function name is typically inversely proportional to its scope.
-The public functions like maximize and minimize can have very short names.
-At a lower level of abstraction you typically need more words to describe what a function does.

 Examples